sslotsky/next-scripts/video-5.4/script.md

 ![Slide 2: Summary Slide](./slide-2-summary.png)

 We'll start by setting up the final-form library to display a simple form.
-Then we'll hook up validation logic and add some more inputs to demonstrate the capabilities of our setup.
+Then we'll write custom form components and add some simple validation.

 ## Content